0xPolygon/polygon-edge-docs/docs/additional-features/stress-testing.md

 Currently, it supports 2 modes:

-- `Transfer` - mode that does stress testing using fund-transfer transactions. **[Default]**.
+- `transfer` - mode that does stress testing using fund-transfer transactions. **[Default]**.
-- `Deploy` - mode that deploys specified smart contracts with each transcation.
+- `deploy` - mode that deploys specified smart contracts with each transaction.

 ### Transfer Mode